vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-45. Having churned (i. e. entered into) all the sastras and examined them again and again, we find this one ulti- mate clear conclusion viz., that Narayana ought to be ever meditated upon.
+45. Having churned (i. e. entered into) all the sastras and examined them again and again, we find this one ultimate clear conclusion viz., that Narayana ought to be ever meditated upon.
 </details>